Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 pikselstock/Shutterstock.com

 Bear in mind that any engagement on social media is recorded and archived.
-Every conversation that you have, comment you make, item you purchase, or even post you view not only leaves a trail but leaves a trail that can revisited by others.
-And some may not have your best interests at heart.
+Every conversation that you have, comment you make, item you purchase, or even post you view not only contributes to your online footprint but also leaves a trail that can be revisited by others.
+And some of those people may not have your best interests at heart.

 fizkes/Shutterstock.com